mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 * **Convenience:** The `output_key` property on [`LlmAgent`](llm-agents.md) automatically saves the agent's final response text (or structured output) to the specified state key.
 * **Nature:** Asynchronous, passive communication.
 Ideal for pipelines orchestrated by `SequentialAgent` or passing data across `LoopAgent` iterations.
 * **See Also:** [State Management](../sessions/state.md)

+!!! note "Invocation Context and `temp:` State"
+    When a parent agent invokes a sub-agent, it passes the same `InvocationContext`.
+This means they share the same temporary (`temp:`) state, which is ideal for passing data that is only relevant for the current turn.

 === "Python"